Understanding Thyroid Profile: Total T3, T4 & TSH

 To understand your thyroid health better, let’s delve into its key components:

-1) Total T3 (Triiodothyronine)
+1) Total and Free T3 (Triiodothyronine)

-2) Total T4 (Thyroxine)
+2) Total and Free T4 (Thyroxine)

-Understanding Thyroid Function Tests (TFTs)
+Interpreting Thyroid Function Tests (TFTs)

 • TFTs are a series of blood tests that gauge the health and functionality of your thyroid gland.
-These tests measure the levels of TSH, T3 and T4 hormones circulating in your blood.
+These tests measure the levels of TSH, T3, and T4 hormones circulating in your blood.
+Conducting these tests involves drawing a small sample of blood, usually from a vein in your arm.
+This sample is then sent to a lab for analysis.

-• These results help doctors and healthcare professionals diagnose and monitor your thyroid conditions, guiding them to make informed treatment decisions.
+• Any significant deviation from these reference ranges can indicate a thyroid disorder like hypothyroidism or hyperthyroidism.
+These results help doctors and healthcare professionals diagnose and monitor your thyroid conditions, guiding them to make informed treatment decisions.

 Normal Ranges for T3, T4, and TSH